| My

 but my favorite and the very best is the Japanese

-also means noodles in Japanese).
+household variety called nori (which means noodles and also seaweed in Japanese).
 It's made of rice

 and water.
 It's non-toxic, washable, archivally